Rupert Graves

 Rupert Graves Bio

-Rupert Graves is an English actor whose career spans film, television and theatre.
-Born on 30 June 1963 in Weston-super-Mare, Somerset, United Kingdom, he first drew attention in costume dramas including A Room with a View (1985) and Maurice (1987) and later earned wider recognition for roles in The Madness of King George (1994) and the television adaptation The Forsyte Saga (2002).
-From 2010 to 2017 he portrayed Detective Inspector Lestrade in the BBC series Sherlock, a role that broadened his international visibility.
+Rupert Graves is an English actor whose career spans film, television, and theatre.
+Born on 30 June 1963 in Weston-super-Mare, Somerset, he first drew attention in costume dramas such as A Room with a View (1985) and Maurice (1987), and he went on to appear in The Madness of King George (1994) as well as sensitive dramatic pieces like Intimate Relations (1996), which earned critical notice.
+In addition to his screen work, Graves has enjoyed a vigorous stage career in London’s West End and on Broadway, with acclaimed performances in productions including The Pitchfork Disney and Hurlyburly.
+From 2010 to 2017 he portrayed DI Lestrade in the BBC’s Sherlock, a role that broadened his international visibility while reinforcing his reputation as a versatile, reliable leading and supporting actor across genres.

 Early Life and Background